 Science fiction has long worked with the idea of there being alternate realities.
-In my recent Developing Your Personal Practice class, I used the notion of alternate reality to describe what it is like to be separate from the experience that you are in.
+In my recent Developing Your Personal Practice class, I used the notion of an alternate reality to describe what it is like to be separate from the experience that you are in.

 In the absence of being open and allowing the energy of the experience in, we are not truly part of the actual experience.
-We

-therefore do not directly experience and know what is really going on.
+We, therefore, do not directly experience and know what is really going on.
 Rather, we are separate (usually in our head) and process the experience without being connected to it.

 With the lack of direct knowledge about the experience, we begin to make assumptions in our intellect about what is going on.
-This creates the alternate reality.
-There is the true reality of what is happening and our alternate reality of what is happening.
+This creates an alternate reality.

-The truth is that our alternate reality exists solely in out heads.
+The truth is that our alternate reality exists solely in our heads.
 It is totally contrived.
-It is a fiction or story that we tell ourselves and then believe to be true.
+It is a story that we tell ourselves and then believe to be true.

 We say things and interact with others in the experience based on our contrived reality of the experience.
 It is no wonder that we unintentionally hurt people's feelings and push them away.